Chasing buyback rates while ignoring winter peak prices is how good solar savings quietly disappear.

 | Genesis | 12.5c | Their day and night rate for EV customers is awesome! | Residential systems under 30kW |

-| Ecotricity | 16c off peak 21c on peak | Rates tend to be quite competitive. | Residential systems under 30kW |
+| Ecotricity | 16c off peak 21c on peak | Rates tend to be quite competitive.
+As at Feb 2026 they tend to be the most competitive. | Residential systems under 30kW |